 In order to do this You need to do this Customize FX chain window appearance Options, Preferences, Plug-ins has options to Show FX list on right side of window and/or Show FX chain buttons above FX list.
 Toggle Add FX vertical/ horizontal display Use the Options, Vertical pane configuration toggle command.
 See track/item FX chain overview Hover mouse over track or mouse FX button, without clicking.
 A tooltip will appear listing contents of the track/item FX chain.
 Open FX from track/item FX chain Right-click on track FX button (arrange or mixer view) to display list of FX on track/item FX chain.
 Left-click on required FX.
-Rename an FX Right click over its name in the Add FX window and choose Rename FX from the context window.
-Renaming FX can be helpful when working with filters.
+Rename an FX Right click on FX in the Add FX window, choose Rename FX from the menu.
 Replace an FX with another Right-click over the FX in the track or item FX chain.
 From the context menu choose Replace FX Select required FX from the list displayed and click OK .
 Copy an FX from one track/ item to another Drag and drop the FX from the track or item FX chain to the track control panel of the destination track, or to the destination item.
+Move FX Hold Alt while dragging and dropping from source to destination track or item.
+Move/Copy FX including automation Right click on FX name in browser left panel choose Copy or Cut selected FX (including automation).
+Paste into destination track/item FX chain.
 Insert multiple FX to a track at once.
 Use Ctrl click to build selection, then click OK.
 If you need to set (or unset) HiDPI compatibility mode, before clicking OK, right click over any item in the selection and choose HiDPI compatibility mode when floating windows .
 Copy multiple FX to another track/item Use Ctrl click to make selection from the source FX chain, then drag and drop to the destination track or item.
 Add FX to track directly from track panel.
 Right-click over FX button, select FX from menu, or from one of the submenus (e.g. Recently used, Categories).
 Add FX directly from FX browser window.
 Drag and drop from the Add FX browser window directly to track panel or to item take.
 Adjust FX parameter controls (faders, knobs) For Cockos and JS plugins, these work in the same way as do track controls: Drag for normal adjustment.
 Ctrl drag to adjust in smaller increments.
 Alt drag to snap back to previous setting when mouse is released.
 Create FX shortcut keys Right-click on FX name in FX browser.
 Choose Create shortcut from menu.
 To open the Keyboard/MIDI/OSC Input .
 Press the required key combination on keyboard (e.g. Ctrl Alt A) and click on OK.
 Add notes to an FX instance Click in text edit box above presets list.
 Type your notes/ comments.
 For longer entries, click on the (top right) to open a text box.
-Move FX from one track/item to another Hold Alt while dragging and dropping from source to destination.
 Rename FX track/item instances Right-click over the FX instance in track/item FX chain.
 Choose Rename FX instance from menu.
 Type new name, press Enter .
 Change default FX name Right-click over FX name in FX browser window.
 Choose Rename from menu.
 Type new name then press Enter .
 Cannot be used with JS effects.
 Change FX default parameter settings Set FX parameter values as required.
 Click on + button just above the FX gui.
 Choose Save preset as default , type a name then press Enter .